-At Oregon Health & Science University, passionate and accomplished medical researchers, doctors and educators work together to provide innovative, world-class care.
+We are passionate and accomplished doctors, researchers and educators working together to provide innovative, world-class care.

-Our research breakthroughs spark new treatments.
 Our knowledge translates into cures and disease prevention.
-Our education programs teach tomorrow’s healthcare leaders.
+Our research sparks new treatments.
+Our educators teach tomorrow’s health care leaders.
 Our outreach programs improve community health.

 Staffed beds: 543 (145 for pediatrics)

-Nearly one-third of OHSU’s hospitalized patients are underinsured or uninsured.
+Caring for the community: One-half of OHSU’s hospitalized patients are insured via a public payer or are uninsured.